Who is Sue Rosenbloom?

 To book a place please contact Charlotte: [email protected]

-The choreography is available online to learn for the day.
-This will be very simple so that everyone can join in!
+This accessible choreography is now available to learn by clicking the on the film below and has been designed so that everyone can join in!

 If you would like a visit from one of our dance artists to help in learning the choreography please contact [email protected]

-For more information please contact Simon – [email protected]
+For more information about the event please contact Simon – [email protected]

 Venue: Leicester Cathedral Gardens.
 Leicester City